Add to your Claude Code skills

 /ck:sketch→/ck:map→/ck:make→/ck:check), plus/ck:ship,/ck:review,/ck:revise,/ck:status,/ck:design,/ck:research,/ck:init,/ck:config,/ck:resume,/ck:help— 16 slash commands total.
 12 named sub-agents.
 Per-task token budgets, stop-hook state machine, model-tier routing, auto-backpropagation from test failures, tool-result caching, Codex peer review, Karpathy behavioral guardrails, caveman token compression, knowledge-graph integration, and design-system enforcement.
 Parallel wave execution and team mode.

 Pick v3.1.0 if you want the full autonomous loop, parallel agents, peer review, or design-system workflow.
-Pick v4 if you want the distilled core — one spec, three commands, no orchestration.
+Pick v4 if you want the distilled loop — one spec, no orchestration, right-sized ceremony.

 Marketplace: